wianwiryawan/website-admin-laundry/backend/README.md

 Run `dotenvx encrypt` command on your terminal to encrypt your .env

+Make sure you have postgre installed, then run this code `dotenvx run -- npx drizzle-kit push --config=./src/database/drizzle/drizzle.config.ts` to add new schema, table, and column into your new database

 Run the project with `dotenvx run -- node app.js`